ComparativeGenomicsToolkit/hal/README.md

 	  git clone https://github.com/ComparativeGenomicsToolkit/sonLib.git
 	  pushd sonLib && make && popd

-If sonLib and HAL are not sister directories, set the sonLibRootDir `make` macro to reflect the absolute pathname of the directory where you installed sonLib:
+If sonLib and HAL are not sister directories, set the sonLibRootDir `make` variable to reflect the absolute pathname of the directory where you installed sonLib:

     sonLibRootDir=/path/to/sonLib